code-and-effect/effective_datatables/README.md

 ## table_column

-This is the main DSL method that you will need to interact with.
+This is the main DSL method that you will interact with.

 table_column defines a 1:1 mapping between a SQL database table column and a frontend jQuery Datatables table column.
 It creates a column.